loginom/admin-guide-l10n/data-en/yandex-cloud/README.md

 ## Additional Support

-The technical support service concerning the deployment, start and usage issues is available by the following e-mal: help@loginom.ru.
+The technical support service concerning the deployment, start and usage issues is available by the following e-mail: help@loginom.ru.